Oscars 2020: lesson ideas (intermediate+)

-The whole Internet, social websites, magazines, newspapers, radio and TV are overwhelmed by the latest news on Oscar 2020.
+The whole Internet, social websites, magazines, newspapers, radio and TV are overwhelmed by the latest news on Oscars 2020.
 While some of the winners were thought to get the main prizes, others “invaded” these nominations quite unexpectedly according to some viewers and fans.
 To judge critically and proclaim that this or that celebrity deserved or didn’t deserve Oscar prize is quite difficult.
 However, we can use this topic to discuss it with our students and to boost their critical thinking, listening and speaking skills and enrich their vocabulary.
 Here we suggest several ideas on how to conduct a lesson on Oscar 2020, which will suit your intermediate and higher-level students.

 Show the picture to your students and ask them what it is and what it is connected with.